-- OVN-Kubernetes does not support setting the external traffic policy or internal traffic policy for a Kubernetes service to local.
-The default value, cluster, is supported for both parameters.
-This limitation can affect you when you add a service of type LoadBalancer, NodePort, or add a service with an external IP. - The sessionAffinityConfig.clientIP.timeoutSeconds service has no effect in an OpenShift OVN environment, but does in an OpenShift SDN environment.
+- OVN-Kubernetes does not support setting the internal traffic policy for a Kubernetes service to local.
+This limitation can affect network communication to your application when you add a service of type ClusterIP, LoadBalancer, NodePort, or add a service with an external IP. - The sessionAffinityConfig.clientIP.timeoutSeconds service has no effect in an OpenShift OVN environment, but does in an OpenShift SDN environment.
 This incompatibility can make it difficult for users to migrate from OpenShift SDN to OVN. - For clusters configured for dual-stack networking, both IPv4 and IPv6 traffic must use the same network interface as the default gateway.
 If this requirement is not met, pods on the host in the ovnkube-node daemon set enter the CrashLoopBackOff state.
 If you display a pod with a command such as oc get pod -n openshift-ovn-kubernetes -l app=ovnkube-node -o yaml, the status field contains more than one message about the default gateway, as shown in the following output:

-''' I1006 16:09:50.985852 60651 helper_linux.go:73] Found default gateway interface br-ex 192.168.127.1 I1006 16:09:50.985923 60651 helper_linux.go:73] Found default gateway interface ens4 fe80::5054:ff:febe:bcd4 F1006 16:09:50.985939 60651 ovnkube.go:130] multiple gateway interfaces detected: br-ex ens4 '''
+I1006 16:09:50.985852 60651 helper_linux.go:73] Found default gateway interface br-ex 192.168.127.1 I1006 16:09:50.985923 60651 helper_linux.go:73] Found default gateway interface ens4 fe80::5054:ff:febe:bcd4 F1006 16:09:50.985939 60651 ovnkube.go:130] multiple gateway interfaces detected: br-ex ens4